-- You must get your property insured.
-It might be an added expense but that is compensated by the peace of mind you get knowing that your investment is secure
+- It would be best if you got your property insured.
+It might be an added expense, but that is compensated by the peace of mind you get knowing that your investment is secure.

-- Get insurance through an established insurer in the area with a solid track record.
+- Get insurance through an established insurer with a solid track record.

 Draw up a lease

 Before you rent your property to the tenant

 - Draw up a lease by putting everything in writing to protect both parties.